deepset-ai/haystack-home/content/blog/opea-integration/index.md

     return {"documents": docs}
 ```

----

 ## 4. Integrating the LLM (OPEAGenerator)

 We use the `OPEAGenerator` to call our LLM over HTTP.
-Here we point to a local endpoint serving the `Qwen/Qwen2.5-7B-Instruct` model:
+Here, we point to a local endpoint serving the `Qwen/Qwen2.5-7B-Instruct` model:

 ```python
 from haystack_opea import OPEAGenerator